About The Neighborhood

 Over time, monthly utility bills can really add up!
 A net-zero Array home requires less energy to operate, meaning sustainable living costs and more money in your wallet.

 Going solar from Day 1 allows homeowners to take control of their energy, shifting monthly expenses away from utility bills and into their mortgage.
 This strategy increases the home’s value and protects against rising utility rates – while providing clean energy!
 It’s a win-win-win.

 100% net zero energy homes built to Array’s standards will be very special homes.
 Not only will they be beautifully designed, they will be extremely energy efficient with superior indoor air quality.
 Because these homes are special, they also need a special look from a financing perspective.
-This is why Array has partnered with two lenders that understand high performance homes: Dan Cunningham with United Community Bank and CJ Hunter with US Mortgage.
+This is why Array has partnered with the lender that understand high performance homes: Dan Cunningham with United Community Bank.

 Array will require with its contracts the use of the Appraisal Institute’s Energy Addendum.
 This will require that the lender hire an appraiser who is knowledgeable about high performance homes.